Pokemon Shopping Game Plan

 - Condition matters — Japanese grading is strict; NM means NM

-- Receipt = proof — Keep receipts for customs if buying a lot
+- Receipt = proof — Keep ALL receipts for customs and business expenses

-- Point cards — Some chains offer them; worth getting if you’ll shop multiple times
+- Point cards — Some chains offer them; worth getting if shopping multiple times

 Budget Tracker